Written by Nadia Crowe Co-written by Dawn Pillay Edited by Beverley Lennon

-If you’re read about the Devil’s Tears waterblow in our Nusa Islands’ Guide, you should know that it’s 1) beautiful, and 2) dangerous.
+If you’ve read about the Devil’s Tears waterblow in our Nusa Islands’ Guide, you should know that it’s 1) beautiful, and 2) dangerous.

 The waterblow phenomenon happens when waves hit the rock cliffs where pressure builds, and water then blows up.

-And unlike the waterblow in Nusa Dua, there are no safety railings on the cliffs to provide a bit of safety and security – and the water blow magnitude at Devil’s Tears is way greater than the one in Nusa Dua.
+And unlike the waterblow in Nusa Dua, there are no safety railings on the cliffs to provide a bit of security, and the water blow magnitude at Devil’s Tears are way greater than the one in Nusa Dua.

 It’s important to keep a distance as the waves can actually sweep you down from the cliff – not something you want to happen as some cases have been fatal!

-Real story: We actually have a friend who was with her friends standing in a corner of the cliff when a wave came and swept all three of them off their feet, hitting the reef pretty bad.
+Real story: One reader was with her friends standing at a corner of the cliff when a wave came and swept all three of them off their feet, hitting the reef pretty bad.